 - By the end of 30 minutes, there should be zero emails in your inbox.

 - Repeat three times a day.

-You may be like me and organise your emails into many subject or archive folders.
+You may be like me and organise your emails into many subject, client-baased, or archive folders.
 Again, this can get out of hand.
-My next job is to whittle those down to more efficient descriptors.
+My next job is to whittle those down to more efficient labels.
 So that when I have gone through my burgeoning Read file, I will move each email to a re-named folder.
 Or delete it.

 Graham’s theory is that if you have only three files to move the incoming emails into, it makes decision-making and sorting much easier.
 Agonising will be reduced to a manageable level.

 If, say after a week, you look in the Read folder and email subject is no longer current or valid, then delete.
 Or move it to an archive folder.